RTI-Zone

 Dome shutter controller hardware

-The shutter shield is a lot simpler as it only need to connect to the rotation controller over the wireless link using the onboard XBee module.
+The shutter shield is a lot simpler as it only need to connect to the rotation controller over the wireless link using the onboard WiFi.

 Shutter controller features :

-- Support for dual shutter system (require a Cytron MD13S, about $10, to drive linear actuator(s) for the bottom drop out shutter).
+• Support for dual shutter system (require a Cytron MD13S or MDD10A to drive linear actuator(s) for the bottom drop out shutter).
 Not implemented yet in the current firmware (hardware is ready for it)

 Here is a photo of the current shutter controller shield prototype :